caofanCPU/LaoYouTiao/README.md

 [No one util now, but wait for you](https://github.com/caofanCPU/D8gerAutoCode/issues)

 ### VersionRoadHistory
-If you like LaoYouTiao, please star <a href="https://github.com/caofanCPU/LaoYouTiao">the source project</a> for supporting me, thanks!
+If you like LaoYouTiao, please 🌟 [the source project](https://github.com/caofanCPU/LaoYouTiao) and [download plugin](https://plugins.jetbrains.com/plugin/15255-laoyoutiao) for supporting me, thanks!
 - 2.5
     - Add: QRCode::Link for creating QRCode, 'cmd' + 'alt' + 'shift' + 'K'
         - Basic grammar: '@=@' is the key symbol of grammar parsing